Jeff Kent: Houston Astros (2003–2004)

 During the 2002 offseason, Kent signed a two-year, $19.9 million deal with the Houston Astros, citing his desire to be closer to his family's Texas ranch.

 Kent turned one of the outs and collected an assist during a triple play on August 19, 2004, against Philadelphia, when Todd Pratt grounded out with the bases loaded in the fifth inning.
 Kent forced Marlon Byrd out at second base before throwing Pratt out at first base.
 It was Houston's first triple play turned in 13 years.

+From May 14 to June 11, he collected a hit in 25 straight games, which set a new franchise record; Willy Taveras topped his mark in 2006.
 On October 2, 2004, he hit his 288th home run as a second baseman, surpassing Ryne Sandberg as the all-time home run leader at that position.
 In Game 5 of the 2004 National League Championship Series, Kent hit a three-run walk-off home run in the bottom of the ninth to break a scoreless tie and put Houston ahead of the St. Louis Cardinals three games to two in the series.
 However, the Cardinals would win Games 6 and 7 in St. Louis to capture the pennant.

 Los Angeles Dodgers (2005–2008)

 On December 14, 2004, he signed a $21 million contract for three years with his hometown Los Angeles Dodgers.
 Kent started at second base for the National League in the 2005 Major League Baseball All-Star Game at Comerica Park, his fifth career All-Star selection and fourth career All-Star start.
 Kent became the first player in the history of the Dodgers–Giants rivalry to make and start the Midsummer Classic for both clubs.
 Joc Pederson has since joined this list.
 Kent had a good 2005 season, leading the Dodgers in batting average, on-base percentage, slugging, runs, hits, doubles, home runs and RBI (.289, .377, .512, 100, 160, 36, 29, and 105 respectively).
 While missing games early on in the 2006 season because of an oblique injury, he came back late in the season and helped the Dodgers reach the postseason.
 After the 2005 season, Kent signed an extension that would take him to the 2008 season.
+His last major league at-bat took place on October 15, 2008, in game five of the 2008 NLCS, in which he struck out looking against Cole Hamels to end the 7th inning.
 Following 2008, Kent announced his retirement from baseball on January 22, 2009.